The Bold Beginner

 10 Tips To Take the First Step in Starting Anything New

-10 Tips To Take the First Step in Starting Anything New Easing Yourself In, Mindset and Habits August 27, 2024 byCharlotte Taking the first step to learn something new, whether it’s an activity or a skill, can feel daunting.
+10 Tips To Take the First Step in Starting Anything New Mindset and Habits August 27, 2024 byCharlotte Taking the first step to learn something new, whether it’s an activity or a skill, can feel daunting.
 We often get overwhelmed by the sheer number of possibilities.
 This is especially true for multipotentialites.
 It’s no coincidence we compare feeling overwhelmed to climbing a mountain.
 When you look up at the summit, it can seem unreachable, which often discourages hikers.
 But those who take on the challenge usually find the journey rewarding, even if they don’t reach the highest peak.
 Many trails stop halfway up the mountain and are still incredible to do!
 The hardest part is often taking that first step.
 It’s like anything in life—once you get the hang of it, things become clearer.
 Going back to the mountain analogy, once you commit to the climb, you usually don’t regret it.
 In fact, it often gets easier as you find your pace and rhythm.
 The key is preparation, so you don’t feel discouraged.
 If you’re looking for ways to take that first step in learning something new, you’re in the right place!
 Here are 10 tips to help you clear your mind and figure out where to start.
 10 Tips To Take the First Step 1.
 Find Your Passion Finding your passion is different for everyone.
 Maybe you’ve always felt drawn to a particular activity, tried it by chance one day and loved it, or read about it and slowly grew interested until you finally gave it a try.
 The path to discovering what truly excites you is unique and personal.
 The good news?
 We all have at least one passion, and if we haven’t found it yet, it’s out there waiting for us!
 As a kid, I was always drawn to the ocean and wanted to learn to surf.
 So, when I was old enough to live by the ocean, it was natural for me to start surfing and diving.
 But what about those of us who weren’t drawn to something specific early on?
 There are practical tips and exercises to get to know yourself better and proactively seek out your interests.
 I explore these further in another blog.
 It’s filled with tools to help you identify what you’d like to try next!
 2. Set Clear Goals Setting clear goals helps you understand what you expect from this new endeavor and keeps you consistent.
 It sets you up for success.
 Don’t get me wrong, a goal can be as simple as, “I want to learn enough Italian to get by in basic conversations before my trip to Rome in six months,” or, “I want to improve my back flexibility to improve my lower back pain.”
 The point is, setting clear objectives doesn’t mean you’re aiming to be an expert—it just ensures you’re giving it a proper shot by knowing what you want from it.
 Goals can also evolve.
 When I started surfing, my goal was to ride a shortboard instead of a longboard because I liked the style better.
 But striving for this goal started taking the fun out of surfing.
 So I changed my goal to, “I want to surf in gentle waves where I feel safe and focus more on fun than performance.”
 Now, I often surf on longboards, and that’s fine!
 Setting goals helps us understand ourselves better, and sometimes what we think we want might not align with what we truly enjoy.
 Luckily, there are plenty of tools to help you organize and visualize your goals.
 I’ve enjoyed using Notion lately—it’s perfect for planning and breaking down goals into smaller tasks, which is especially useful if, like me, you have a tendency to want to do everything at once.
 3. Start Small No one starts a marathon without first enjoying shorter runs.
 The same goes for any new skill or activity.
 Having ambitious goals is great, but what’s ambitious for a beginner doesn’t need to match what’s ambitious for someone with experience.
 When I realized swimming was the only endurance activity I liked and was decent at, I committed to swimming at least three times a week.
 Everyone said I should swim at least a kilometer per session, but I knew that wasn’t going to happen for a while.
 So, my first step was to break it down.
 I started by swimming breaststroke, which felt less tiring, and swam as many laps as I could before taking a break.
 My first sessions were maybe 500 meters with three breaks.
 Slowly, I worked on my breathing until I could swim closer to a kilometer.
 After a year of gradual progress, I now swim between 1.5 and 2 kilometers per session with only one short break.
 Baby steps are a powerful concept in life.
 Whatever you work on, it will pay off eventually.
 4. Be Disciplined!
 You know the saying: motivation is 10% of the job; discipline is 90%.
 Motivation comes and goes.
 There’s always an excuse to skip practice or class.
 It’s too cold, too hot, too far away, or the teacher is too tough.
 If you start listening to these excuses, you’ll give up before you know it.
 In another blog, I mention how we, as humans, tend to prefer familiarity over novelty.
 If your brain gets a chance to lure you back to “safety” by sending fear signals—like fear of being judged or not being good enough—it will!
 Maddie Rose explains perfectly how you should never rely on motivation.
 That’s where discipline comes in.
 James Cear explains that “on average, it takes more than 2 months before a new behavior becomes automatic — 66 days to be exact“.
 Not much time in the grand scheme of things, right?
 5. Build a Support System Surrounding yourself with the right people when you’re a beginner is crucial.
 This advice is often given in business, but it applies to everything.
-Surround yourself with people who elevate your spirit, make you feel like you
+Surround yourself with people who elevate your spirit, make you feel like you belong, and encourage

 10 Tips To Take the First Step in Starting Anything New Read More »

-Beginner's Fear
+Woman's Fear

 7 Ways Our Beginner’s Fear Holds Us Back

-7 Ways Our Beginner’s Fear Holds Us Back Mindset and Habits, Overcoming Fears August 22, 2024 byCharlotte Starting something new can be a daunting task for many of us, especially as adults.
+7 Ways Our Beginner’s Fear Holds Us Back Mindset and Habits August 22, 2024 byCharlotte Starting something new can be a daunting task for many of us, especially as adults.
 I cannot recall how many times I have said no to great opportunities because I did not feel comfortable with my skills (countless ski trips, dance parties, job opportunities even).
 Yet, despite the potential rewards, the beginner’s fear that goes with the unknown can often hold us back.
 Let’s be honest, starting something new… anything new as an adult can be a bit scary at times.
 It requires us to get out of our comfort zone, which most people do not want to do.
 I am making it a point to be a forever beginner in many areas of my life as an adult, whether personal or professional.
 It teaches me so much beyond the mere topic or activity that I learn.
 I’ve shared some of those takeaways in this blog post.
 For now, let’s focus on what causes our beginner’s fear.
 Why Does It Feel So Hard to Be a Beginner as an Adult?
 It took me until my early 30s to consciously decide I would embrace the beginner mindset.
 While I am proud that I eventually understood the value of having this mindset across all areas of my life, I couldn’t help but wonder why it took me so long to build the confidence to do so.
 I took some time to reflect, and a few reasons became obvious, which I am sure will be relatable to many.
 Here are seven reasons why we might be scared of starting something new: 7 Ways Our Beginner’s Fear Holds Us Back from Learning New Things 1.
 Comfort in Familiarity From an evolutionary standpoint, Humans are more comfortable with what they’re familiar with.
 This instinct stems from the early days of human existence when survival depended on recognizing and sticking to what was safe and known.
 In ancient times, those who were cautious and wary of potential dangers in their environment were more likely to survive and pass on their genes.
 Unfamiliar environments, animals, or food sources could present threats, making it natural for humans to prefer what they knew and understood.
 This ingrained tendency to stick with the familiar often prevents us from venturing into new territories, even when the new opportunity might offer great benefits or rewards.
 The Vector Impact explains it well in this article.
 2. Impostor Syndrom and Gender Stereotypes Gender-based issues present specific challenges.
 Men face their own struggles, which I can’t fully understand since I haven’t experienced them first-hand.
 One example is how some men have their masculinity or sexuality questioned for exploring artistic activities, which is ridiculous and must stop.
 For women, we often limit ourselves due to impostor syndrome.
 It’s that voice making us doubt our place in certain spaces, telling us we’re less deserving than others.
 I know it all too well, and many can relate.
 It was loud when I launched my business or even started dancing.
 Impostor syndrome makes us compare ourselves to others, doubting our abilities.
 Its effect is real—hesitation to move forward due to a lack of confidence can prevent progress or improvement.
 It often shows up in environments where we feel different from most peers like we don’t belong.
 This is why women tend to experience it more frequently than men, as we face strong biases, societal expectations, and discrimination.
 When we’re expected to fail at something simply because, you know… “women aren’t good at this,” we face two challenges: learning something new and overcoming others’ biases.
 3. Beginner’s Fear of Judgement Deep inside us, whether we admit it or not, is a fear of being judged by others.
 We are social beings, and despite many mentors and coaches all over the internet encouraging us to only look inward and disregard others’ opinions, it is easier said than done!
 Starting something new can magnify this anxiety.
 It’s a good direction to strive to care less about what people may think of us and more about how we feel about ourselves, but it takes a lot of time to get there, and that’s not something that is spoken about so often.
 Trying something unfamiliar places us in the spotlight, exposing us to the opinions, critiques, and sometimes harsh judgments of others.
 The beginner’s fear of making mistakes in front of others, or appearing inadequate, can be overwhelming and discouraging.
 However, other people’s judgment is not something that should be rejected as a whole without seeing the benefits of it.
 After all, improvement partly comes from listening to constructive criticism.
 Not all criticism is constructive, but what if there were techniques that we could all work on to turn all opinions in our favor?
 You can find some concrete steps to overcome the fear of judgment that have worked for me in this blog.
 4. Beginner’s Fear of Failure and Limiting Beliefs I tend to separate the fear of judgment from the fear of failure.
 The latter comes more from within, as it is usually rooted in our own limiting beliefs and lack of self-confidence.
 In short, our own insecurities often make us fear that we will not make it, while the judgment of others reinforces them.
 Fear of failure can be very debilitating in its most severe form, called Atychiphobia.
 You can read more about it in this detailed blog post by Calmer You.
 Sadly, our limiting beliefs tend to amplify as we grow older and become adults.
 The more time passes, the more I keep thinking, “What’s the point of starting X activity?
 Usually, people who do it are already experts at it at my age.
 The younger you start, the better.
 It’s going to be much harder to learn as an adult.”
 And I am not alone!
 A study conducted in the US showed that “1 in 3 Americans were found to be scared of failure (31%)”.
-While it is true that certain
+While it is true that certain information gets

 7 Ways Our Beginner’s Fear Holds Us Back Read More »